OmicsML/SpatialCTD/README.md

 ## NEWS
-* [05/2023] Human Kidney dataset in SpatialCTD v1 are released!
+* [05/2023] Human Kidney dataset in SpatialCTD v1 is released!
 * [04/2023] Human Lung and Liver datasets in SpatialCTD v1 are released!

 ## GNNDeconvolver Installation and Running